mavryk-network/mavryk-protocol/docs/shell/cli-commands.rst

 **********************

-This document is a prettier output of the documentation produced by the command ``man`` of the different Octez binaries.
+This document is a prettier output of the documentation produced by the command ``man`` of the different Mavkit binaries.
 You can obtain similar pages using shell commands such as:

 ::

-   octez-admin-client man -verbosity 3
+   mavkit-admin-client man -verbosity 3

 The rest of this page documents the protocol-independent tools.
 The protocol-dependent tools are documented :doc:`here <../active/cli-commands>`.